 In fact, a child’s struggle with transition can be addressed very effectively by collaborating with parents.

-4 Ways How Schools Can Be Ready for a Child’s Smooth Transition to School?
+4 Ways Schools Can Help a Child Transition to School

 1. Homely Environment